 The main goal of data visualization is to put large datasets into visual graphics.
 And it is one of the important steps when it comes to data science.
 Also, it is a simple way to track different data points.

 No matter if you wish to track website metrics, sales team performance, marketing campaign, product adoption rate, or any other thing.
 Data visualization is what will help you out.
+To learn more about data visualization and other visual representation in data science, check out our data science certifications from recognized universities.

 10 Types of Data Visualization To Look For